What is Records Lifecycle: The Complete Guide

 Spread The Love

 Every record has a lifecycle which could be a few days, or it could be permanent.
 The records lifecycle is determined by how long it must be retained to meet legal, administrative, fiscal, and historical requirements.
-Throughout this process, a record must be appropriately managed and regulated for the duration of its existence.
+Throughout this process, a record must be appropriately managed and regulated for the duration of its existence by using one of the top records management software available.

-What Are The Stages of a Records Lifecycle?
+What are the 5 Stages of Records Lifecycle?

-The first stage in the records lifecycle is creation.
-It refers to the reproduction or production of recorded or documented data.
-This stage begins with the creation or receipt of a record.
+The creation stage in the records lifecycle marks the initial generation of documents or information within an organization.
+It involves the capturing, registration, and compilation of records, whether in physical or digital form.
 For example, you may write a financial report (creation) or receive a memo by email (receipt).

-Records must be created in the finest format available, and they must be of high quality, accurate, valid, and dependable.
+Records must be created in the best format available, and they must be of high quality, accurate, valid, and dependable.
 They may be created in different ways within organizations.

 • Creation of any MS office document types such as word, presentations, spreadsheets, etc.